kelly0326/Portfolio/AppleQualityPrediction/README.md

-Apple Quality Prediction
+Predicting the Quality Categories of Apples from Numerical Features Using Neural Networks and Decision Trees

-Predicting the Quality Label (good/bad) of Apples from Numerical Features (Crunchiness, Acidity, etc.), using neural networks and decision trees.
+This project created a model to predict the quality category (good/bad) of apples, based on numerical features, such as sweetness and crunchiness.
+By using this model, growers can successfully classify their apples for certain uses.
+The final model was able to predict the quality category with an accuracy of 91%